rochekollie/songzaby/README.md

 # songzaby
-An exploration of an audio platform.
+A exploration of an audio promotion, production, streaming , licensing, or distribution platform.